configcat/docs/website/docs/targeting/percentage-options.md

 To learn which is the most effective discount method, we want to perform an A/B/C test.

 #### Solution
 We need a string or integer setting for this task because we need to represent 3 different variations.
-Let's create a string setting named `Discount Type`, as text is more descriptive than numbers.
+Let's create a string setting named `Discount Type` (as textual values tell more than numbers).

 The go-to feature for A/B testing is Percentage Options.
 So let's add one with 3 options, each covering 1/3rd of our customers.